terrymun/Fluidbox/README.md

 ## Usage
 ### Basic
-It is rather straightforward to use Fluidbox &mdash; simply chain the `.fluidbox()` method to a selector of your choice.
+It is rather straightforward to use Fluidbox&mdash;simply chain the `.fluidbox()` method to a selector of your choice.
 The plugin will automatically check if the selector is:

 1. An anchor element with an href to the correct image url
 2. Contains one and *only* one child